Anah: Ottoman rule

-Late Ottoman era

 About 1750, the Ottomans installed a rudimentary administration to run Anah and its district.
 After roughly a century, a more organized local government was put in place, whereby Anah became the center of a kaza belonging to the Baghdad Vilayet.

 At the beginning of the 19th century, G.A.
 Olivier found only 25 men in service of the local prince, with residents fleeing daily to escape from bedouin attacks against which he offered no protection.
 He described the city as a single long street of five or six miles along a narrow strip of land between the river and a ridge of rocky hills.
 W. F. Ainsworth, chronicling the British Euphrates expedition, reported that in 1835 the Arabs inhabited the northwest part of the town, the Christians the center, and the Jews the southeast.
 The same year, the steamer Tigris went down in a storm just above Anah, near where Julian's force had suffered from a similar storm.

 By the mid-19th century, the houses were separated from one another by fruit gardens, which also filled the riverine islands near the town.
 The most easterly island contained a ruined castle, while the ruins of ancient Anatho extended a further two miles along the left bank.
 It marked the boundary between the olive (north) and date (south) growing regions in the area.
 With the positioning of Turkish troops in the town around 1890, the locals no longer had to pay blackmail (huwwa) to the bedouins.
 Through the early 20th century, coarse cotton cloth was the only manufacture.
 In 1909 Anah had an estimated population of 15,000 and 2,000 houses.
 Most of the inhabitants were Sunni Muslim Arabs, though a small Jewish community lived on the town's southern edge.